 The next day we had the half day tour lined up.
 If you are ever in Jaipur, the Tourist Office on Platform 1 of the Train Station is highly recommended.
 They book tours, taxis and are very knowledgeable.
-There were 11 of us on the tour and we became friends with Patrick, a teacher from Seoul, Korea.
-We were transported around Jaipur in this old army-style truck and our first stop was the Jantar Mantar ( Observatory).
+There were 11 of us on the tour and we soon became friends with Patrick, a teacher from Seoul, Korea.
+Transportation around the city was in an old military-style truck and our first stop was the Jantar Mantar ( Observatory).

 The palace was actually a complex of two palaces (Chandra Mahal and Mubarak Mahal) and a number of other buildings.
 It was quite large and the Chandra Mahal Palace is now a museum with an impressive array of weaponry.
 The hall of public audience (Diwan-I-Khas) was also used to host Lord Mountbatten once.
 Unfortunately all photography inside is not permitted.
 (We would have to wait for our trip to Jodhpur to show you some of those weapons!).

 The former was a magnificent pink sandstone honeycombed hive that was constructed to enable ladies of the royal household to ‘snoop’ on the goings on in the city below.
 I bet they gossiped as well!
 The latter was the usual ducking and dodging of the amazing deals to be had and although Karen tried very hard to land me in it by saying that it was I who had all the money there was to be no sale for these gentlemen today.